What is PPOWER2?

 Support for PPOWER2

-The PPOWER2 project is funded by the University of California Tobacco-Related Disease Research Program.
+The PPOWER2 project was funded by the University of California Tobacco-Related Disease Research Program.